Public image of Taylor Swift: Perception up-close

 In late 2000s, the media labelled Swift in her early career as "America's Sweetheart" for her likability and girl-next-door image; Rolling Stones Gavin Edwards called her "2008's Country Lolita".
-Swift also earned a reputation for her enthusiasm at award shows.
+Reporter Vannessa Grigoriadis profiled Swift in 2009 after spending time with her and dubbed her a giggly and dorky "Little Miss Perfect" and "the goodiest goody-goody in the nation" with a politesse but also someone who worries about coming off as "offensive".
+Kellie Pickler described Swift as a hard-working, competitive girl.
+Over the next few years, Swift earned a reputation for her enthusiasm at award shows.

 Journalists have written about her polite and "open" personality, calling her a "media darling" and "a reporter's dream".
+Swift's peers have complimented her social comportment.
+Tom Cruise referred to her as a genius with a "great sense of humor" and Ryan Reynolds praised her quick wit, saying she is one of the funniest people he has ever met, whereas Jennifer Lawrence dubbed her a well-spoken, "badass bitch" in her managing her career.
+Stephen Colbert admired Swift's warm persona and interpersonal communication in social settings, dubbing her "queen"-like.
+Dolly Parton called Swift a "good girl" that everyone "can feel good about loving".

-However, The New York Times asserted in 2013 that her "dating history has begun to stir what feels like the beginning of a backlash" and questioned whether she was in the midst of a "quarter-life crisis".
+Swift is a subject of incessant scrutiny in the press.
+The New York Times asserted in 2013 that her "dating history has begun to stir what feels like the beginning of a backlash" and questioned whether she was in the midst of a "quarter-life crisis".
 Swift has been reluctant to publicly discuss her personal life, calling it "a career weakness".
-She is a subject of incessant scrutiny in the press.
-Swift's detractors accused her of being "calculated" and manipulative of her image, a narrative bolstered by a 2016 dispute with American rapper Kanye West.
+Her detractors accused her of being "calculated" and manipulative of her image, a narrative bolstered by a 2016 dispute with American rapper Kanye West.
 Cultural critics have highlighted that Swift's life and career have been subject to intense misogyny and slut-shaming.
 Nevertheless, between 2019 and 2021, YouGov surveys ranked her as the world's most admired female musician.

 Having embraced the cat lady archetype, Swift owns three cats: Meredith Grey, Olivia Benson, and Benjamin Button.
 They have been featured or referenced in her videos and other works.

-Multimedia
+Media coverage

 Crafts, capitalism, conspiracies, cultural norms, the climate crisis; football, family relations, fine dining; Argylle, AI, asbestos, academia and museums; the US election, Senate hearings, international relations and the International Date Line; romance, sexuality and the right way to be successful; gun crime, Grammys and grammar: in just the first two months of 2024, The Guardians reporting on Taylor Swift has spilled far beyond her natural home in the music section, reflecting a reach that exceeds the pop superstar's unstoppable ambitions.